TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

-We have implemented the terms age range, number of participants and offer an adequate period in domain models.Let us now turn to the object administrator.
+We have implemented the terms age range, number of participants and offer an adequate period in domain models.
+Let us now turn to the object administrator.
 Also here we use another, less obvious class hierarchy.
 Extbase provides two domain models available: FrontendUser and FrontendUserGroup.
 They are the equivalents of the website user or user group's website, created in the backend of TYPO3 can be assigned and managed.
 The two Extbase classes are filled with this data, which are stored in two database tables or fe_users fe_groups.
 The database fields in these tables each have a corresponding property in the domain model.
 The names of the properties were indeed subjected to the convention that the field names lower_underscore spelling in the name of the property is converted into lowerCamelCase notation.
 But they are otherwise taken 1:1 and therefore - in contrast to our previous practice - not so meaningful.
 Behind the property isOnline we would suspect a value of the type Boolean.
 But it contains the date on which the website has started the last page user demand.
 The class hierarchy is shown in Figure 5-9.

 .. figure:: /Images/5-Domain/figure-5-9.png